Los Gatos, California: Infrastructure

-The town of Los Gatos is served by the VTA, (Valley Transportation Authority) which also serves the majority of the county of Santa Clara, including San Jose.
+The town of Los Gatos is served by the VTA (Valley Transportation Authority), which also serves the majority of the county of Santa Clara, including San Jose.

-The two Los Gatos Community Buses run from Santa Cruz and Main to the Winchester Transit Center, the 49 via Los Gatos Boulevard and the 48 via Winchester.
+VTA bus route 27, which has endpoints at the Winchester light rail station in Campbell and the Santa Teresa light rail station in southeast San Jose, goes through Los Gatos.

-For railroad transportation the nearby city of Santa Clara has the closest train station served by Caltrain, and nearby in the city of Campbell provides access to VTA light-rail via the Winchester, Downtown Campbell, and Hamilton stations.
+For railroad transportation the nearby city of Santa Clara has the closest train station served by Caltrain, and nearby in the city of Campbell provides access to VTA light rail via the Winchester, Downtown Campbell, and Hamilton stations.

 For air travel, the closest international airports are San Jose International Airport (SJC), San Francisco International Airport (SFO), and Oakland International Airport (OAK).
 All these airports are used for air travel by people across the Bay Area.